English | Русский

-Holy Cross Monastery is located on 180 acres of land in the beautiful foothills of the Appalachian Mountains in West Virginia.
+Holy Cross Hermitage is located on 180 acres of land in the beautiful foothills of the Appalachian Mountains in West Virginia.
 The surrounding hills and forests provide the monastery with seclusion from the distractions and temptations of the world, as well as a daily reminder of the beauty of God’s creation.
 These two aspects of our physical setting help to lead us to prayer.

-The primary work of a monk at Holy Cross Monastery is prayer and repentance.
+The primary work of a monk at Holy Cross is prayer and repentance.
 A monk comes to the monastery seeking God above all things, and works fervently at prayer and daily toil for the sake of his own salvation and out of love for his brothers in the monastery.
 St. Ignatius (Brianchaninov) wrote that “True Christianity and true monasticism consists in the practice of the commandments of the Gospel.
 Where this practice is absent, there is neither Christianity nor monasticism, whatever the outward appearance may be” (The Arena: An Offering to Contemporary Monasticism, ch.
 4).
-Therefore, the monk strives daily to die to himself and to live the Gospel Commandments, which are to love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and to love thy neighbor as thyself (Matthew 22:37,39).
+Therefore, the monk strives daily to die to himself and to live the Gospel Commandments, which are to “love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and to love thy neighbor as thyself” (Matthew 22:37,39).

 The father of Western monasticism, St. Benedict, said that “to truly be a monk one must work with his hands.”
 The monks at the Hermitage of Holy Cross live a diligent life of prayer, and this life also consists in a heavy work schedule during the day.
-Work in the monastery is a type of active prayer, as it is done for the sustenance of the monastic community and to the greater glory of God in the spirit of prayerful sobriety
+Work in the monastery is a type of active prayer, as it is done for the sustenance of the monastic community and to the greater glory of God in the spirit of prayerful sobriety.

 The monks support themselves mainly by manufacturing incense in the ancient Athonite tradition and handmade soap, as well as through selling other liturgical items and products.
 These items are produced in large quantities in the monastery’s workshops and sold primarily through the monastery website.
-Monastery incense and soap products have grown very popular in the past years, and orders for Monastery products are shipped daily to many customers around the globe.
+Monastery incense and soap products have grown very popular in the past years, and orders for monastery products are shipped daily to many customers around the globe.